pimpadev/lordflix/guides/installing-os.md

 # 💻 Installing Raspberry Pi Imager

+Shame on you for not knowing how to install an operating system, but I'll still help you.

 From the [main page](https://www.raspberrypi.com/software/) download the software to be able to burn the image to an SDCard.

 ## Installing Raspberry Pi OS